aidermacs

 variable:

-This allows you to easily switch between different AI models without modifying the aidermacs-extra-args
+This enables easy switching between different AI models without modifying the aidermacs-extra-args

 variable.